Grbmax/Dekhanee/README.md

-# Dekhanee : The Beautiful Website for Jewellery Shopping
+# Dekhanee : The Beautiful; A Website for Jewellery Shopping